ebarkie/aprs/USAGE.md

 ```go
 func (a Address) String() (addr string)
 ```
-String returns the Address as a string.
+String returns the Address as a TNC2 formatted string.

 #### type Frame